-Boston Whaler provides the following Limited Warranty to the original retail owner of its 2010 model year boats, if purchased from an authorized Boston Whaler Dealer and operated under normal, non-commercial use ("Boat"), subject to the remedies, exclusions, and limitations set out below.
+Boston Whaler, Inc. ("Boston Whaler") provides the following Limited Warranty to the original retail owner of its 2014 model year boats, if purchased from an authorized Boston Whaler Dealer and operated under normal, non-commercial use ("Boat"), subject to the remedies, exclusions, and limitations set out below.

-1. Ten-Year Pro-Rated Structural Hull Limited Warranty: Any Structural Hull Defect in material or workmanship which is reported within ten (10) years from the date of sale to the original purchaser will be repaired or replaced at Boston Whaler's sole discretion based on the following depreciation schedule.
+1. Ten-Year Structural Hull Limited Warranty: Any Structural Hull Defect in material or workmanship which is reported within ten (10) years from the date of sale to the original purchaser will be repaired or replaced at Boston Whaler's sole discretion.
 The "Hull" shall mean the single fiberglass molded shell and integral structural components.
 A Structural Hull Defect shall mean a substantial defect in the Boat's Hull which causes the boat to be unfit or unsafe for general use as a pleasure craft under normal operating conditions